VICTORIA FALLS, DAY 2

 BROKEN RIB

-For sure the Health and Safety in this part of the world leaves a lot to be desired and art various moments I wondered how safe it actually was!
+Health and safety here leave much to be desired; I often wondered about our safety.
 Even the guide got it bad when he was thrown out only half way through.
-It turns out he broke a rib in the process but as we were in a 100m gorge he had no option but to continue!
+He broke a rib but had to continue as we were in a 100m gorge.

 A side note; it wasn’t until were were half way through that we noticed the river has crocodiles in it.
 Now the ones we seen weren’t big but surely if there are small ones, then there will be big ones to, right?